wulflo/obsidian-3Sumaq/README.md

 This theme has been tested for my personal use.
 It may not be compatible with certain plugins.

 # 🌟 Credits
-Inspirado en los temas Minimal, Prism y el snippet Cards; aunque buscando la simplicidad. </br>
+Inspirado en los temas Minimal, Prism y el snippet Cards, con Licencia MIT; aunque buscando la simplicidad. </br>
-Inspired by Minimal and Prism theme, and Snippet Cards, but looking for simplicity.
+Inspired by Minimal and Prism theme, and Snippet Cards, MIT license; but looking for simplicity.

 # ☕ Support
 Enviame tu apoyo: https://tecito.app/alonsoup </br>